happeninghq/happening/src/docs/usage/emails.rst

 **Automatic Emails**

 Events can configure emails which will be sent automatically.
-These are configured when creating the Event (or Preset) and will have their start sending/stop sending set relative to the event.
+These are configured when creating the Event and will have their start sending/stop sending set relative to the event.
 This are typically used for reminder and information emails.

 In the ``to`` field, you may use ``{{event.id}}`` to represent the event ID and it will be automatically converted into the actual event ID.